lkilpela/minishell/TO-DO.md

 # To-Do List

+- [ ] .

 ## validate
-- [ ] "$HOME here '$HOME' test": expanded single word with enclosed quotes.
+- [x] "$HOME here '$HOME' test": expanded single word with enclosed quotes.
 Print: minishell: /Users/lumik here '/Users/lumik' test: No such file or directory

-- [ ] "$HOME": expanded single word with enclosed quotes.
+- [x] "$HOME": expanded single word with enclosed quotes.
 Print: minishell: /Users/lumik: is a directory

-- [ ] "$HOME" here: two words, expanded var & arg here
+- [x] "$HOME" here: two words, expanded var & arg here
 Print: minishell: /Users/lumik: is a directory

 - [x] validate command is a directory, error msg: bash is showing cmd not executable for this, which makes sense, so error code `E_CODE_CND_NEXEC = 126`
 - [x] validate command is not existed, error msg: `command not found - errcode: E_CODE_CMD_NFOUND = 127`
 - [x] validate command is not executable, error msg: `permission denied - errcode: E_CODE_CMD_NEXEC = 126`
 - [x] validate infile/outfile is not existed, error msg: (my bash is showing 1?)`No such file or directory - errcode: E_CODE_FILE = 1
+- [ ] in case of mutlple infiles

 ## exec
 - [x] for path finding, access() needs to be seperated to check for file existance and file access seperately to get the proper error message, even the possiblity of a same executable named file can be accessible in 1 folder, and not accessible in another folder, so I guess keep track of where the files exist and then find which one, if any, is accessible / executable.